Cytomegalovirus (CMV)

 Pathophysiology

 CMV is a lytic virus that causes a cytopathic effect in vitro and in vivo.
 The pathologic hallmark of CMV infection is an enlarged cell with viral inclusion bodies.
-Cells that exhibit cytomegaly are also seen in infections caused by other Betaherpesvirinae.
-The microscopic description given to these cells is most commonly an "owl's eye," depicted in the image below .
-Although considered diagnostic, such histological findings may be minimal or absent in infected organs.
+Cells that exhibit cytomegaly also are seen in infections caused by other Betaherpesvirinae.
+The microscopic description given to these cells is most commonly an "owl's eye," depicted in the image below.
+Although considered diagnostic, such histologic findings may be minimal or absent in infected organs.

 View Image